Dark1NF1N17Y/InfinityTools/README.md

 - Easy To Use `python InfinityTools.py`!

-- Press Info To Get The App Information And To Know You Have ( Latest Or Outdated Version )
+- Press Info To Get The App Information And To Know You Have ( Latest , Outdated Or PreRelease Version )

-- IP Information! , WorldTime Clock! , Video Compressor!
+- IP Information! , WorldTime Clock! , Video Compressor! , Jokes!

 - You Can Get Your IP Info With Just One Click `Check Yourself Button`